kragen/derctuo/markdown/line-numbered-isam-buffers.md

 terabyte-sized one.

-I think Raph Levien has come up with a design for this in Xi based on ropes, but I don't know what it is.
+I think Raph Levien has come up with a design for this in Xi based on ropes, but I don’t know what it is.

 I was lying in bed thinking about G-code and BASIC interpreters and the HP 3000, and I realized that you can more or less solve this with